-The ongoing equity challenges are now coupled with an unprecedented pandemic and post-pandemic era that will require even greater focus and intelligent policy supported by sufficient federal and state level resources.
-In the economic parlance of the moment, while we may see a "K" shaped recovery, what that means, in essence, is that those who were and are more vulnerable, will have suffered more.
+The ongoing equity challenges are now coupled with an unprecedented pandemic and postpandemic era that will require even greater focus and intelligent policy supported by sufficient federal and state level resources.
+With an unprecedented state surplus available opportunities to support children are plentiful and there are simply no financial excuses available to shrink from appropriately supporting public school students.
 If we as a society are going to recover educationally as well and economically, there is a moral requirement to immediately bring fiscal and more general policies into place to support children and our citizens as a whole.
 This is the moment where we do more and in doing so become better as a whole.